zikapanam/jamclub-rust/README.md

 ## JamClub in Rust

-This is my first projet in Rust.
-I'm an hobbiist developper. i
+This is my first project in Rust.
+I'm an hobbiist developper.

 ### JamClub modules
 There are three modules :